Please change your location to view this page.

 This page contains content that does not match your current location

-NFP Law is a program of Justice Connect a social justice organisation and community legal service and is itself a not-for-profit community organisation and registered charity.
+We are a program of Justice Connect, a social justice organisation and community legal service.
+We are a not-for-profit community organisation and registered charity.

-What kind of community groups attend training sessions run by NFP Law?
+What kind of community groups attend your training sessions?

 Our training sessions attract participants from a diverse range of community groups, including social service and community support organisations, not-for-profit housing and health services, environmental and community development groups, sporting and recreation groups, advocacy organisations, educational, arts and cultural organisations, amongst others.

-NFP Law’s training clients are predominantly local councils, government agencies and not-for-profit peak bodies across Victoria and NSW.
+Our training clients are predominantly local councils, government agencies and not-for-profit peak bodies across Victoria and New South Wales.